 Rebane thought of a knee kick into Weisser’s groin.
 She wanted to turn around and extend her cuffed hands towards the firearm.
 Rebane needed to beat this man in front of his staff.
 She would run into the cold night and disappear across the dark fields with his sidearm in her hand.

 Weisser reached for the cardboard tag hanging around her neck.
-His face melted into the smile of a lion who is ready to devour his prey.
+His face melted into the smile of a lion.

 “Nice to meet you, Miss Nordstrom,” he said.